 Customers whose circumstances are not recognized in law as requiring reasonable preference fall into the Homeseeker (H) category.
-These customers will not be housed through the service unless they require special types of housing – for example ‘Sheltered’ Housing.
+These customers are unlikely to be housed through the service unless they require and are eligible for special types of housing – for example ‘Sheltered’ Housing.

 Further details are available on the Newham website click here to open a new window and go to this site.

 Please phone the Contact Centre on 0208 430 2000 and inform them of the details of your query.
 You should have the full address of the property.